Is the Buy-to-Let Bubble Finally Bursting?

 It’s because of the various tax changes and general squeezes that conventional lenders are making it increasingly difficult for applicants to qualify for buy-to-let mortgages.
 Where you’d usually be a shoe-in, you may now fail to qualify for so much as a second thought.
 Which is precisely why the market for alternative financial products and services has seen record growth over the past year or two, as conventional banks and lenders close their doors en-masse.

-Secured loans, specialist development finance, bridging loans and so on – all the types of innovative and intelligent financial products that largely eliminate the usual qualification criteria.
+Whether it be using secured loans, specialist development finance, bridging loans and so on – these are all the types of innovative and intelligent financial products that largely eliminate the usual qualification criteria that we can assit you with.
 Often exponentially cheaper and more easily accessible than any traditional mortgages and loans, buy-to-let investors are finding the financial support they require from smaller, often independent lenders offering tailored financial solutions.

 What the government perhaps doesn’t realise is that by making life more difficult and more expensive for landlords, they in turn have little choice but to do likewise for their tenants.
 Higher rents, bigger deposits and greater scrutiny of who they’ll let their properties out to in the first place.
 Most of the housing schemes and legislative changes introduced are supposed to be for the benefit of the public in general, by contributing to the easing of the escalating affordable housing shortage.